 Karuna means “compassion”.
 The word comes from the Sanskrit word kara, meaning “to do” or “to make,” indicating an action-based form of compassion, rather than the pity or sadness.
 It means an action that is taken to diminish the suffering of others and it could also be called as "compassionate action."

-Through our Karuna project we empower and enrich lives of the women survivors to support themselves by giving them skill training and job opportunities as a means to support their families through their own entrepreneurship and to reinforce independence, boost self-esteem and restore confidence that allows them to regain control of their lives and helps them to live a meaningful life in their society with dignity, respect, and freedom.
+Through our Karuna project we empower and enrich lives of the women survivors by giving skill training and job opportunities as a means to support them, and their families through their own entrepreneurship to reinforce independence, boost self-esteem and restore confidence that allows them to regain control of their lives and helps them to live a meaningful life in their society with dignity, respect, and freedom.

 Prostitution is big business.
 Human trafficking is the trade of humans for the purpose of forced labor, sexual slavery, or commercial sexual exploitation for the trafficker.
 The International labor organization estimates that there are 4.5 million people trapped in forced sexual exploitation globally.
 Almost 20,000 women and children were victims of sex trafficking in India in 2016 alone, a 25% rise from the previous year.
 NGOs working to rescue these women and girls have also noticed a shift in demand in recent years from girls aged 14-15 to girls aged 9-10.
 Factors contributing to the problem include poverty, lack of livelihood opportunities, deep-rooted gender discrimination, and displacement.
 Sex trafficking remains a significant problem in India’s extensive commercial sex industry.

 Forced labor is India's largest trafficking problem.
 Inherited from previous generations, the men, women, and children in debt bondage are sometimes forced to work in small cottage industries which end in sex slavery.
 The sex traffickers prey on the vulnerable, promising them jobs in another city only to sell them as slaves and lock them up in brothels.